 Policy Impacts seeks to promote a unified approach for policy evaluation.
 We seek to promote the Marginal Value of Public Funds, a standardized metric for policy evaluation.
 We have created the Policy Impacts library, a collaborative effort to track the returns to a wide range of government policies.

-Nathaniel Hendren is a Professor of Economics at Harvard University and Co-Director of Policy Impacts.
+Nathaniel Hendren is a Professor of Economics at MIT and Co-Director of Policy Impacts.

 Ben Sprung-Keyser is a Ph.D. student in Economics at Harvard University and Co-Director of Policy Impacts.

-Jamie Emery is a Pre-Doctoral Fellow at Harvard University and Policy Impacts
+Jack is a Pre-Doctoral Fellow at Policy Impacts